Unsolvable Problem Detection: Robust Understanding Evaluation for Large Multimodal Models: Benchmarks and Evaluations

-In total, our UPD benchmark consists of 2,095 questions.
-More detailed information for the preprocessing of each benchmark is provided in the supplementary. \textbf{Evaluation Metrics.} Ideal VLMs should not only yield correct answers in the standard setting (where the image, question, and answer sets are all aligned and the ground-truth answer is always within the options) but also be able to withhold answering in the UPD scenario where technically the question becomes unsolvable.
+To capture the ideal behavior of LMMs, we define several metrics and evaluate their performance under both standard and UPD settings.
+Ideal LMMs should not only yield correct answers in the standard setting (where the image, question, and answer sets are all aligned and the ground-truth answer is always within the options) but also be able to withhold answering in the UPD scenario where the question becomes unsolvable.
 In Fig.~\ref{fig:example_standard_UPD}, we show the examples of these standard and UPD settings.
 Here, for AAD, the standard scenario refers to the correct answer included in the provided answer set.
 For IASD, the standard scenario refers to the correct answer included in the provided answer set and the rest options are also relevant.
 For IVQD, given the same question and answer set, the standard scenario has a compatible image.
-To better reflect the ideal behavior of VLMs, we measure several metrics throughout the paper: \begin{enumerate} \item \textbf{Standard accuracy.} The accuracy on standard questions (Fig.~\ref{fig:example_standard_UPD}).\footnote{Please do not confuse ``Standard accuracy'' with ``original standard''.
-They use subtly different prompts.
-See the beginning of Sec. \ref{sec:investigation_1} for more details.} \item \textbf{UPD (AAD/IASD/IVQD) accuracy.} The accuracy of AAD/IASD/IVQD questions, i.e., the correct rate for questions in Fig.~\ref{fig:example_standard_UPD} (AAD/IASD/IVQD). \item \textbf{Dual accuracy.} The accuracy on standard-UPD pairs, where we count success only if the model is correct on both the standard and UPD questions. \end{enumerate}
+To better reflect the ideal behavior of LMMs, we measure several metrics throughout the paper: